jonesrussell/jivesearch/README.md

 Search for existing and closed issues.
 If your problem or idea is not addressed yet, please open a new issue [here](https://github.com/jivesearch/jivesearch/issues/new).

-You can also join us in our chatroom at https://discord.gg/cfxQkuh or contact us on Twitter @jivesearch.
+You can also [join us on Slack](https://join.slack.com/t/jivesearch/shared_invite/enQtNTkwMjg1OTc3MjgyLWZiMDFjMWM5NGU4OWNmY2Q3YjUzZGMxN2ZiNDBmYWVhMzZkMzlmNThlNTE3ZjY1MTU5MDBhNDNkNDM0NmU2MmY) or contact us on Twitter @jivesearch.

 <br>